agonyantibodies/agonyantibodies.github.io/_posts/2016-06-10-Cancer-Immunotherapy.md

 to treat the cancer itself.
 Preventative vaccinations have proven to be beneficial in reducing the likelihood of cervical, anal, and throat cancer caused by the human papilloma virus (HPV) and liver cancer cancer caused by hepatitis B. In these viruses chronic infection damages the cells which can lead to the formation of cancerous tumors over time.
 By preventing these infections one can prevent potential damage to the cells.
-Vaccines that target and treat cancer itself are much less common, in fact there is only one that is approved for use in the United States (Provenge, which fights against prostate cancer).
+Vaccines that target and treat cancer itself are much less common, in fact, there is only one that is approved for use in the United States (Provenge, which fights against prostate cancer).
 The development of these vaccines is ongoing and will hopefully provide another means of initiating the immune system to specifically target cancer cells.